DennisOrszulak/Stanford-CS193P-Notes/README.md

 * Always switch on a state in the handler function
 * Example: Swipe through random playing cards
-    * Use ‘nextCard’ method to get a rank and suit when swiped left or right
+    * Use `nextCard` method to get a rank and suit when swiped left or right
-    * Any method that is the action has to be marked ‘@objc’
+    * Any method that is the action has to be marked `@objc`

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Recognizer%20Example.png" width="400" height="150">